kirenz/datasets/README.md

  3) Copy the URL from the browser
  4) Paste the URL in your code (see below)

-In this code example we use the URL from the `height`dataset (`https://raw.githubusercontent.com/kirenz/datasets/master/height.csv`) and import it from GitHub with the package `readr`:
+In this code example we use the URL from the `height`dataset (`https://raw.githubusercontent.com/kirenz/datasets/master/height.csv`) and import the data from GitHub with `pandas`:

 ```{python}
 import pandas as pd